sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

           expect { event_other.destroy }
                  .to raise_error(ActiveRecord::RecordNotDestroyed)

+### 3) Newsletter create by admin user should show errors on unclomplete input
+After the upgrade Capybara finds 8 instead of previously 9 input fields with

+    page.all('input', visible: true).size

+After changing to 8

+    page.all('input', visible: true).size.should eq 8

+The tests pass.
+Actually there are only 6 visible input fields.
+So Capybara's command is presumably not working reliably.

-### 4) ActionController::InvalidCrossOriginRequest
+### 4), 5) ActionController::InvalidCrossOriginRequest
 [guides.rubyonrails.org](http://guides.rubyonrails.org/upgrading_ruby_on_rails.html#csrf-protection-from-remote-script-tags)
 explain the origin of the error.
 In Rails 4.1 CSRF protection now covers GET requests with JavaScript responses.
-We have to replace
+The document states that we have to replace

     get :index, format: :js